BoxOfSnoo/Fairmount/README.md

 examine the contents.

-It does not itself supply DVD reading code, but instead requires that VLC's DVD library be installed separately.
+It does not itself supply DVD reading code, but instead requires that a DVD library from videolan.org be installed separately.

 Fairmount was originally developed by Metakine, but it appears to have vanished from their web site.
 However, it was released under the GPL,